Using SugarCRM Teams and Roles – SugarCRM Tips and Tricks

-If you don’t set up Teams and Roles and create let us say 20 users in the system.
-Let us think that each user started accessing the system and created all the records.
-For making thing clear, Let us understand the users first.
-The users that are created are of the following types.
+Let’s assume if you don’t set up Teams and Roles and create 20 users in the system.
+So if each user started accessing the system and created all the records, there can be mismatch and unorganized data in the system which leads to havoc.
+To make things clear, Let us understand the users first.

 SugarCRM has many standard modules.
-Apart from all these standard modules your implementation might have added a few customer modules too.
+Apart from all these standard modules, your implementation might have added a few customer modules too.
 The standard modules are designed for 4 key areas like sales, support, marketing and collaboration.

-SugarCRM Standard Modules.
+What are SugarCRM Standard Modules?

-Sales Modules – Accounts, Contacts, Leads, Opportunities, Quotes
+- Sales Modules – Accounts, Contacts, Leads, Opportunities, Quotes

-Marketing Modules – Campaigns, Targets, Target Leads, Emails, Email Templates
+- Marketing Modules – Campaigns, Targets, Target Leads, Emails, Email Templates

-Support Modules – Cases, Knowledge Base, InBound Email, Contracts
+- Support Modules – Cases, Knowledge Base, InBound Email, Contracts

-Collaboration Modules – Documents and Activities Modules like Calls, Meetings, Tasks that can be used along with the above.
+- Collaboration Modules – Documents and Activities Modules like Calls, Meetings, Tasks that can be used along with the above.

-Step 1 Create the Basic Roles:
+Step 1: Create the Basic Roles